Riadhap49/Mathematik-der-3D-Vektoren/README.md

 ● Helper class for resolving a DependencyProperty.
 ● Validation class specialize the ValidationRule class for validate the user's input.
 ● Some xaml code define the view with 3 userControls form the main window.
-  -Libraries like materialDesign and metro mah released in one library used for more nice feautures in Design.
+  -Frameworks like materialDesign and MahApps.Metro released in one Framework called MaterialDesignThemes.MahApps used for more nice feautures in Design.
 ● Unit-Test methods using MSTest V2.2.10 with some attributes [DataTestMethod] [DataRow] [DynamicDataRow]
   - Extension for Assert class with a method